ffasnil/ffasnil/README.md

 I've been learning to improve my current programming languages and exploring additional skills to break the limit of the typical capabilities of a data analyst

 * 🌍  I'm based in Bangkok, Thailand
-* ⚡  Currently improving my exciting programming skills, creating more projects, and planning to learn Golang
+* ⚡  Currently improving my exciting programming skills and creating more projects
 * 🚀  I'm currently working on API Project ( release soon! )

 ### Skills